mjkim111011/Mine-Sweeper/README.md

 '*' : this is an exploded bomb.
 So in the final board display, if the player touched a bomb, this will be shown.

-'@' - this is an unexploded bomb.
+'@' : this is an unexploded bomb.
 So in the final board display, if the player didn't touch a bomb, this symbol will be shown.

-Sample files for testing is provided.
+Sample files for testing are provided.